SURVIVAL STRATEGIES

 After an amazing million-year long history of focusing for our survival, our one-sided strategy has now led us to a point of critical overload.

-We can't seem to stop thinking... one thought follows the next automatically and we think that's natural.
+And the first big practical problem resulting from all this is – we can't stop thinking... one thought follows the next automatically, and we think that's natural.
 It isn't.
 It's neurotic.
 It's an illness only humans have.

 Humans don't realise how easy it is to stop thinking.